froger-me/wp-packages-update-server/README.md

 * **Packages Overview:** manage package updates with a table showing Package Name, Version, Type, File Name, Size, Last Modified and License Status ; includes bulk operations to delete, download and change the license status, and the ability to delete all the packages.
 Upload updates from your local machine to WPPUS, or let the system to automatically download them to WPPUS from a Remote Repository.
 Store packages either locally, or in the Cloud with an S3 compatible service.
 Packages can also be managed through their own API.
 * **Remote Sources:** configure the Remote Repository Service of your choice (Bitbucket, Github, Gitlab, or a self-hosted installation of Gitlab) with secure credentials and a branch name where the updates are hosted ; choose to check for updates recurringly, or when receiveing a webhook notification.
 WPPUS acts as a middleman between your Remote Repository, your udpates storage (local or Cloud), and your clients.
-* **Licenses:** manage licenses with a table showing ID, License Key, Registered Email, Status, Package Type, Package Slug, Creation Date, and Expiry Date ; add and edit them with a form, or use the API for better control.
+* **Licenses:** manage licenses with a table showing ID, License Key, Registered Email, Status, Package Type, Package Slug, Creation Date, and Expiry Date ; add and edit them with a form, or use the API for more control.
 Licenses prevent plugins and themes installed on client WordPress installation from being updated without a valid license.
 Licenses are generated automatically by default and the values are unguessable (it is recommended to keep the default).
 When checking the validity of licenses an extra license signature is also checked to prevent the use of a license on more than the configured allowed domains.
-* **API & Webhooks:** Use the Package API to administrer packages (browse, read, edit, add, delete), request for expirable signed URLs of packages to allow secure downloads, and requests for tokens & true nonces.
+* **API & Webhooks:** Use the Package API to administer packages (browse, read, edit, add, delete), and request for expirable signed URLs of packages to allow secure downloads.
 Use the License API to administer licenses (browse, read, edit, add, delete) and check, activate or deactivate licenses.
-Fire Webhooks to notifify any URL of you choice of key events affecting packages and licenses.
+Fire Webhooks to notify any URL of your choice of key events affecting packages and licenses.

 To connect their plugins or themes and WP Packages Update Server, developers can find integration examples in `wp-packages-update-server/integration-examples`:
 * **Dummy Plugin:** a folder `dummy-plugin` with a simple, empty plugin that includes the necessary code in the `dummy-plugin.php` main plugin file and the necessary libraries in a `lib` folder.